During a September 22, 2017 U.S. Senate rally for candidate Luther Strange (R-AL) in Huntsville, Alabama, President Donald Trump spoke the following…

 Another variable to consider… there are a lot of people on the sidelines.
 The players, the back-ups, the coaches, the assistant coaches, team medical personnel, audio visual communication teams, reporters, officials, cheerleaders, mascots, and of course, stadium security and the police.
 That’s a lot of individuals with different views and varying agendas.
 Different political outlooks as well.

 What if, and I realize this might seem like a bit of a stretch, but what if someone on the sidelines decide to take it a step further?
-And throws a “Make America Great Again” hat to the ground and spits on it.
+And throws a “Make America Great Again” hat to the ground and steps or spits on it.
 Or even worse, maybe throws down a Trump/Pence yard sign and publicly urinates on it at the start of the national anthem?
 Would Trump just let it go?
 Could he resist the temptation to tweet?

 Oh yeah, one other thing.
 There’s also 50,000 – 100,000 fans in the stands… with 50,000 – 100,000 active cell phones.
 Many of whom have a blood alcohol level that exceeds the legal limit.
 Trust me.
 I’ve attended over 100 Steelers games.
 Fan behavior can quickly escalate out of control.